-The campus re-opening has been carefully planned with your health and safety in mind.
-With that in mind, we have implemented a set of safety protocols.
+College of the Desert has carefully planned with your health and safety in mind and has implemented the following set of safety protocols.

 Additionally, the College recognizes the pandemic is a fluid situation.
 It is your responsibility to check this site frequently to ensure you are following all current requirements.